webcomics/dosage/doc/web/content/comics/ComicFury_Teenagedragon.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>So!
-Looking for a comic with spunky dragons?
-Yeah!
-Sexy cat-girls?
-YEAH!
-Evil empires?
-YEAH YEAH YEAH!
-Giant spiders?
-HELL YEAH!
-Death dealing assassins?
-OH YEAH!
-Annoying film critics?
-YE-ah, wait, what?
-Zeke Fahrenheit is, if you couldn't tell from the lame build-up, a film critic.
-And not just any film critic, a bad one (but that's redundant).
-Follow his crazy, mixed-up adventures as he tries to woo the princess (unsuccessfully), raise his daughter who happens to be a dragon (or is she raising him?) and just try to keep his sanity in a world where pop culture is not to be embraced but feared.</td>
+<th>Description</th><td>Meet one Zeke Fahrenheit, film critic extraordinaire, and also father to a dragon.
+He's (sometimes) better at one of those jobs than the other.
+Follow along with him as he tries to raise his green, four-armed daughter Snapdragon, woo the exotic cat-girl Princess Acinonyx, avoid his evil ex-girlfriend Dr. Abby Mars, and just try to survive a world where pop culture is not to be embraced but feared.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://teenagedragon.webcomic.ws/">http://teenagedragon.webcomic.ws/</a></td>